skooids/LukesOffline/README.md

 Here's a lil bit about me:

-- 🌱 I’m currently learning Python and TypeScript.
+- 🌱 I’m currently learning Python and JavaScript.
 - 📫 How to reach me: @lukesoffline on Twitter
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Microsoft attempted to buy Nintendo when it was making the Xbox, but the Japanese company “laughed their asses off”.